Sterling Weatherford

-Sterling Weatherford (born January 26, 1999) is an American football linebacker for the Chicago Bears of the National Football League (NFL).
+Sterling Weatherford (born January 26, 1999) is an American professional football linebacker.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2022 after playing college football at Miami (OH).

 College career

 Weatherford was a two-star prospect coming out of Hamilton Heights and committed to the Miami RedHawks on August 2, 2016.
 In his freshman season, he was named Defensive Scout Team Player of the Year, before playing in twelve games as a sophomore, starting one.
 In a game against Army, Weatherford recorded a career-high nine tackles.
 In 2019, he finished second on the team with ninety-eight tackles, helping Miami defeat Central Michigan for the MAC Championship.
 In 2021, he was named All-MAC 2nd Team Defense after recording sixty-six tackles, two interceptions, and a sack.

 Professional career

 Indianapolis Colts

-Weatherford signed with the Indianapolis Colts as an undrafted free agent following the 2022 NFL Draft on April 30, 2022.
+Weatherford signed with the Indianapolis Colts as an undrafted free agent following the 2022 NFL draft on April 30, 2022.
 In his first preseason game, Weatherford recorded an interception of Buffalo Bills quarterback Matt Barkley.
 He was waived during final roster cuts on August 30.